AtomicNoggin/include/README.md

    include.register('/full/path/to/filename.js');
 })
 ```
-*NOTE:* filename paths are resolved relative to the fromPath value.
+*NOTE*: filename paths are resolved relative to the fromPath value.
 Use the full path to register.

-#### include.defaultPath
+### include.defaultPath
 set the default path to resolve includes from
 uses `location.href` is not specified
 ```js